DayeQi/Hello-world/README.md

 This dataset is in the format of six columns: text name | gender group | education group | k | p| R^2.

 You can run your preferred analysis on it.

+Note: The groups that have insufficient cases for statistical analysis have been removed from the dataset.